 IDP 155: Entrepreneurship I - Introduction to Innovation

 In this course, students will begin a journey towards developing an entrepreneurial mindset gaining immediate experience with entrepreneurial innovation by generating bold solutions to problems.
 Students will be challenged to think about ventures that address a new and just world post COVID-19 using the 17 UNSDGs as a framework for their projects.
 Students will also analyze cases about real entrepreneurs and explore their challenges, obstacles and ethical decision making.
 This course is designed around individual and team-based assignments that culminate in final team presentations.
 Enrollment in IDP 116 is encouraged but not required.
-1 credit; S/U only.
-Course max: 30 students
+Enrollment limited to 30.
+1 credit; S/U only

 IDP 156: Entrepreneurship II - Entrepreneurship in Practice

 Building on IDP 155, students will continue developing an entrepreneurial mindset by exploring the process of planning, testing and iterating on their unique ideas, and learning the innovative Lean Launch methodology.
 Teams will begin mapping their ideas using the Business Model Canvas and the Value Proposition Canvas.
 Students will be exposed to the Failure Spectrum and analyze cases about failure.
 Students work in teams to complete daily homework assignments and a final presentation.
 This course is designed around individual and team-based assignments that culminate in final team presentations.
 Enrollment in IDP 116 and IDP 155 is encouraged but not required.
-1 credit; S/U only.
-Course max: 30 students
+Enrollment limited to 30.
+1 credit; S/U only

 IDP 316: Critical Design Thinking Studio